BorisPolonsky/dify-helm/charts/dify/README.md

 # Test connectivity if needed
 ```

-#### 7. Switch to External Redis and PostgreSQL
+### 5. Restore Dify Service

-Update your Dify deployment to disable built-in Redis and PostgreSQL and use the external services:
+Update your Dify deployment to use external Redis and PostgreSQL services instead of the built-in ones:

 ```yaml
 # dify-external-db-values.yaml